Deepen Your Knowledge: specialization courses

 Theory

-• A brief introduction to the origin of the product, its territorial spread, methods of enhancement, and presentation to the public
+• Brief introduction on the origin of the product, its territorial spread, methods of enhancement and proposal to the public

 • The main cereals and their differences: Wheat and its genetics

-• Flours suitable for the skillet pizza: chemical/physical characteristics
+• Flours suitable for the frying pan: chemical/physical characteristics

-• The action of yeast in the dough: the different types of yeasts available commercially, their characteristics and functionalities
+• The action of yeast in dough: the different types of yeast on the market, characteristics and functionality

-• Analysis of production techniques from dough to cooking
+• Analysis of production techniques from dough to baking

 Practice